 Additional information on all HQIP-commissioned projects is available on the NHS Trusts page, which includes the recommendations repository, infographics compendium, 9 month publication schedule, impact report, and National Clinical Audit and Enquiries Directory.
 For further information about this project, please contact the project team directly using the contact details listed in the ‘Supplier Info’ section above.

-For details of how to apply for data that is not in the public domain, please see HQIP’s data access webpages.
+For details of how to apply for data that is not in the public domain for this project, please use the contact details listed in the ‘Supplier Info’ section above.

 Details of the contracts that HQIP awards are available at: www.gov.uk/contracts-finder.